gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 See you all in July!

-David Cheney (on behalf of the proposal committee)
+David Cheney (on behalf of the programme committee)